Your Impact in St. Marys & Area

 Together we improve lives through support for basic needs, service connection, advocacy, research and cultivating innovative initiatives.

 United Way Perth-Huron helps here in the community you care about.
-Thanks to United Way, its partners and donors, over 1,500 vulnerable people in St. Marys and area have the chance for a brighter future including…
+Thanks to United Way, its partners and donors, vulnerable people in St. Marys and area have the chance for a brighter future including…

-#UNIGNORABLE Local Issues
+Pressing Local Issues

 Access to Services: Navigating the local social service network is challenging, especially for our most vulnerable.